kmk2020/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/89704371/180048458-d2e32e8f-b909-4edd-a55b-c389c431bc5a.png)

-There were  24673 no vine reviews and almost zer vine reviews with 5 stars.
+There were  24673 no vine reviews and almost zero vine reviews with 5 stars.

 ### What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?